gnprice/pysh/README.md

 way to experiment on that design.

 The `pysh` library works today, though there are further features that would be useful and interesting to add.
-For a small demo, on a real script originally written in Bash, see the `example/` directory.
+For some small demos, on real scripts originally written in Bash, see the `example/` directory.

 The implementation, in `src/`, also contains many small examples in the form of unit tests.
-To run the unit tests (as well as tests of the `example/` demo), simply run [pytest]:
+To run the unit tests (as well as tests of the `example/` demos), simply run [pytest]:
 ```
 $ pytest -q
 ............
 [100%]